-AT&T's mobile network is fastest in the nation, according to PC Mag studyAaron Baker - Editor In-Chief
+AT&T's mobile network is fastest in the nation, according to PC Mag studyAaron Baker - Director, Content and Partnerships

 We're at a point where connectivity knows no bounds.
 Whether it's in the car (parked, I hope), at a local store, or at the gas station, we expect to have some level of connectivity to browse the web and take care of our day-to-day tasks.
 Smartphone and data penetration are at incredibly high levels, and as seen by AT&T this week, carriers are beginning the migration to a tiered data system.
 We're entering a time where "data" is the new "anytime minutes;" a time where unlimited minutes will become the norm and price plans will be structured depending on users' data habits.